Christian Missionary Resource

 » July 2015

-Send an email to: email@example.com with the information and links so we can post
+Send an email to: ChristianMissionaryResource@gmail.com with the information and web link so that we

-the information on this website to let more people know about the ministry resources available.
+can share it on this website and let more people know about the ministry resources available.

 How to Make a Great Ministry Video . . .